leafac/leafac.com/prose/playing-the-game-with-plt-redex/other-features.md

 * * *

-We can unquote to escape back to Racket in the definitions of all the forms we covered thus far, including metafunctions, judgment forms, reduction relations and so forth.
-For example, we can define a `count-●` metafunction to count how many pegs there are in a board by unquoting and relying on Racket’s functions for manipulating lists:
+In the following example, we define a `count-●` metafunction to count how many pegs there are in a board by unquoting and relying on Racket’s functions for manipulating lists:

 ```racket
 (define-metafunction peg-solitaire